pineapplemachine/migrates/readme.md

 scripts, run `pip install migrates` or, alternatively, download this repository and run `pip install .` in its root directory.

-To make migrates usable as a command line tool on unix platforms, add this line to your bash profile:
+To make migrates usable as a command line tool on unix platforms, you can add this line to your bash profile:

 ``` text
 alias migrates="python -m migrates.__main__"